 Get more top tips from this renovated Victorian home.

 Love this playroom idea!
-Paint the ceiling with stars to create a proper magical space.
-You could really do any pattern, clouds, birds, hearts, the whole Paw Patrol gang floating above your child's playroom (our artistic skills probably wouldn't stretch to that mind).
-If you haven't tackled painting a ceiling before just head our guide to how to paint a ceiling.
+Learn how to paint a ceiling with stars to create a proper magical space.
+You could really do any pattern, clouds, birds, hearts, the whole Paw Patrol gang floating above your child's playroom.